-Master of Science (MS) in Mechanical and Aerospace Engineering
+Master of Science in Mechanical and Aerospace Engineering

-The MS in Mechanical and Aerospace Engineering (MAE) provides a pathway for students to further develop skills to advance their careers in industry or pursue a doctoral degree.
-MAE graduate students will find a collaborative and collegiate community of faculty, staff, and students.
+The M.S. in mechanical and aerospace engineering provides a pathway for students to further develop skills to advance their careers in industry or pursue a doctoral degree.
+Students will find a collaborative and collegiate community of faculty, staff, and students.

-Admission Requirements Prospective students must have a Bachelor of Science (BS) in mechanical/aerospace engineering or a closely related field.
+Admission Requirements Prospective students must have a bachelor of science in mechanical/aerospace engineering or a closely related field.
 Additional coursework may be required for students without a BS degree in engineering or those who lack adequate preparation.

 Admission is granted on the basis of undergraduate preparation and performance, GRE scores, and letters of recommendation documenting the recent technical proficiency of the applicant.
 A grade-point average of 3.0/4.0 or equivalent, and a GRE-Quantitative score of 700 (155 on the new scale) are typically expected.

 Degree Requirements The MS in Mechanical and Aerospace Engineering is a 30 credit-hour program, including a capstone project.